-The VCSAG\SET\ENVS function is used in each script-based entry point file.
+The VCSAG_SET_ENVS function is used in each script-based entry point file.
 Its purpose is to set and export environment variables that identify the agent's category ID, the agent's name, the resource's name, and the entry point's name.
 With this information set up in the form of environment variables, the logging functions can handle messages and their arguments in the unified logging format without repetition within the scripts.

-The VCSAG\SET\ENVS function sets the following environment variables for a resource:
+The VCSAG SET ENVS function sets the following environment variables for a resource:

+VCSAG LOG CATEGORY

-VCSAG_LOG_CATEGORY Sets the category ID.
-For custom agents, Symantec assigns the category ID.
+Sets the category ID.
+For custom agents, Veritas assigns the category ID.

 See "UMI" on page 117.

+NOTE: For bundled agents, the category ID is pre-assigned, based on the platform (Solaris, Linux, or

+AIX) for which the agent is written.

+VCSAG LOG AGENT NAME The absolute path to the agent.

+UNIX: /opt/VRTSvcs/bin/resource_type

-NOTE: For bundled agents, the category ID is pre-assigned, based on the platform (Solaris, Linux, or AIX) for which the agent is written.
-VCSAG_LOG_AGENT_NAME The absolute path to the agent.
-For example: UNIX: /opt/VRTSvcs/bin/resource_type Since the entry points are invoked using their absolute paths, this environment variable is set at invocation.
-If the agent developer wishes, this agent name can also be hard coded and passed as an argument to the VCSAG_SET_ENVS function.
+Since the entry points are invoked using their absolute paths, this environment variable is set at invocation.
+If the agent developer wishes, this agent name can also be hard coded and passed as an argument to the

+VCSAG_SET_ENVS function.

 VCSAG_LOG_SCRIPT_NAME The absolute path to the entry point script.

+UNIX: /opt/VRTSvcs/bin/resource type/online

-For example: UNIX: /opt/VRTSvcs/bin/resource_type/online Since the entry points are invoked using their absolute paths, this environment variable is set at invocation.
+Since the entry points are invoked using their absolute paths, this environment variable is set at invocation.
 The script name variable is can be overridden.

-VCSAG_LOG_RESOURCE_NAME The resource is specified in the call within the entry point: VCSAG_SET_ENVS \$resource_name
+VCSAG_LOG_RESOURCE_NAME The resource is specified in the call within the entry point:

+VCSAG_SET_ENVS \$resource_name

-VCSAG\SET\ENVS examples, Shell script entry points
+VCSAG SET ENVS examples, Shell script entry points

-The VCSAG\SET\ENVS function must be called before any of the other logging functions.
+The VCSAG_SET_ENVS function must be called before any of the other logging functions.